There is no fee unless we win!

 • Secure any available video footage

-• Get copies of K-9 unit deployment records
+• Get copies of the K-9 unit deployment records

 • Request the police dog's training and incident history